This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 18 Dialogues

 The prophet from the OT book which bears his name.
-Biblical historians indicate his, Jeremiah's, and Daniel's lives overlapped to a certain degree.
-The Biblical record indicates that both Ezekiel and Daniel were in Babylon while Jeremiah remained in Jerusalem.
+The Biblical record indicates that both Ezekiel and Daniel were in Babylon during the exile.

-In the movie they have several face to face encounters none of which are found in the Bible.
-In the last of these encounters Ezekiel passes on to Daniel the instructions he was given for rebuilding the temple and settling the land (Ezekiel 40-48).
+In the last of their meetings Ezekiel passes on to Daniel the instructions he was given (Ezekiel 40-48) for rebuilding the temple and settling the land.

 GABRIEL